 The allowance is increased by a provision charged to operations and reduced for losses actually incurred, and is included in the financial statements as a reduction of student loans receivable.
-ISM utilizes two national collection agencies to attempt collection on charged off accounts.
-The amount attributable to expected recoveries remains in the allowance.
+INvestEd utilizes a national collection agency to attempt collection on charged off accounts.
+The amount attributable to recoveries remains in the allowance.